akremin/OSMOSreduce/README.md

 ---
 * Reduction software for Magellan M2FS spectra

-* Several subfunctions were based on Dan Gifford's OSMOSreduce package used to reduce 2.4m MDM telescope slit-mask spectra.
+* Initially forked from Dan Gifford's OSMOSreduce package used to reduce 2.4m MDM telescope slit-mask spectra.
+   * Code has been significantly altered.
+A few subfunctions share inspiration and lines of code from the original.

 * Code produced by Anthony Kremin for M2FS on the 6.5 Magellan-Clay telescope.